 3. Focus on Sales and Marketing

-Marketing, products and strategy concept The common failure this step avoids: Sales never grow.
+The common failure this step avoids: Sales never grow.

 One of the most common mistakes new product managers or entrepreneurs make is believing so strongly in their product that they think it will “sell itself.”
 The idea “if you build it, they will come” is a great line in a great movie, but seldom happens in the real world.
 No one will buy a product they don’t know about or struggle to purchase.
-To succeed, you need to invest in and prioritize sales and marketing
+To succeed, you need to invest in and prioritize sales and marketing.

 Many small businesses owners and startups believe success will come if they put their product online on Amazon or create an online store on Shopify and wait for the customers.
 An online business that sells through e-commerce may be the best way to sell your product, but you will also need to market for your product launch and beyond.